 This program provides 22 annual scholarships for student research.
 Applications are judged in large part on their research proposals and the context, clarity, research design, and overall importance of the study.

-- Amount Offered: $1,000 to $5,000
+- Amount Offered: $2,000-$5,000

 - Scholarship Deadline: June 30